Harvey Wallbanger Cake

 🥄 How to Make Harvey Wallbanger Cake

-This recipe couldn’t be easier — just mix, bake, glaze, and enjoy.
+This recipe couldn’t be more straightforward: Just mix, bake, glaze, and enjoy.
 It’s a perfect cake for beginners or anyone who wants a quick, festive dessert!

 Make the Cake